-These confetti cookies are made from a funfetti sugar cookie recipe that turns out soft, chewy, easy sugar cookies.
+These confetti cookies are made from a funfetti sugar cookie recipe that turns out soft, chewy, easy-to-make sugar cookies.
 We consider them to be the best ever thanks to their ability to instantly transport us to the bakeries of our childhoods.

 These confetti cookies, aka funfetti sugar cookies, take us straight back to the bakery-bought sugar cookies of our childhood because if we were well-behaved while mom ran errands, we could choose our own sugar cookie.
-Seriously, these soft, chewy, easy funfetti or confetti cookies are just like the ginormous sugar cookies Mom would buy us—the ones that were smothered in sprinkles, natch,.
-Many thanks, Joy the Baker–Renee Schettler Rossi
+Seriously, these soft, chewy, easy funfetti or confetti cookies are just like the ginormous sugar cookies Mom would buy us—the ones that were smothered in sprinkles, natch.
+Many thanks, Joy the Baker.–Renee Schettler Rossi

 - Quick Glance

 - 1 teaspoon baking powder